yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-unicast-discovery.markdown

 In such cases, the Jini lookup discovery enables the user to discover services (spaces, GSC, GSM, processing units etc.) using unicast protocol.

-{% info %} Please refer to the [Lookup Service Configuration] or the [Networking How Tos] section for more details.
+{% infosign %} Please refer to the [Lookup Service Configuration] or the [Networking How Tos] section for more details.

 # Configuring the lookup locators property